-There are some plumbing problems you can take care of yourself and there are others that need an emergency plumber on speed dial.
+There are some piping problems you can take care of yourself and there are others that need an emergency plumber on speed dial.

 Knowing the difference between a DIY fix and emergency professional help can help you save money and more than a few headaches.
 Even a small issue with your faucets, pipes or drains can quickly worsen and leave you with water damage and thousands of dollars in repair costs.